 The heated, removable, and flexible magnetic print bed makes it easier to remove completed models after they’re finished printing, although users will need to take care when re-installing the bed to make sure it’s level.
-Overall, this 3D printer delivers great print quality, and for it’s reasonable asking price, it’s our choice for the best 3D printer for beginners looking to dip their toes into 3D printing.
+Overall, this 3D printer delivers great print quality, and for its reasonable asking price, it’s our choice for the best 3D printer for beginners looking to dip their toes into 3D printing.
 For another great option, read out review of the Anycubic Vyper 3D Printer.

-Best Budget 3D Printer: Monoprice Select Mini 3D Printer v2
+Best on a Budget: Monoprice Select Mini 3D Printer v2